Research abroad can take many different forms, from highly individualized independent research to structured research programs.

 - Register in EagleNet - A confirmation email will be sent upon completion.

-- Submit confidential information about your travel for use by UMW Dept. of Public Safety in the event of an emergency using CIE’s online Emergency Contact Form.
+- Submit confidential information (online) about your travel for use by UMW Dept. of Public Safety in the event of an emergency abroad.

-- Complete an Assumption of Risk and Release from Liability Agreement form and return to CIE, Lee 435.
+- Attend a Pre-Departure Orientation and Complete an Assumption of Risk and Release from Liability Agreement form and return to CIE.
 A signed copy of this form must be filed with CIE prior to any student international travel.
+Please contact CIE (firstname.lastname@example.org; 540.654.1434; or 4th floor Lee Hall, Room 433) to arrange the orientation or if you have further questions or concerns.